 In 1991, Tom Herren and Chuck Adams obtained the first $1 million products liability jury verdict in Fayette Circuit Court history.

 A nursing home resident died following a medication error only two days after his admission to the facility.
-The jury found that the nurse practitioner that allegedly ordered the medication was at fault for incorrect and inappropriate dosing.
+The jury found that the nurse practitioner who allegedly ordered the medication was at fault for incorrect and inappropriate dosing.

 The jury found that the nursing home staff who administered the medication was at fault for failing to monitor the resident and intervene appropriately when the resident demonstrated profound low blood sugar after the incorrect medication dosing.